Col. William F. Cody searched for Wyoming black gold.

 Always an entrepreneur, the showman had earlier formed the W.F.
 Cody Hotel Company when the railroad reached Sheridan, about 150 miles east of Cody, in 1892.
 He opened the Irma Hotel (named after his daughter) in Cody in 1902.
-Historian Robert Bonner notes that the veteran showman promoted his enterprises endlessly with anyone who would listen.
+Historian Robert Bonner reported the veteran showman would promote his enterprises endlessly with anyone who would listen.

-“He saw great possibilities in every direction, and he had an unquestioned faith in his personal ability to achieve whatever he set out to do,” writes Bonner in William F. Cody’s Wyoming Empire: The Buffalo Bill Nobody Knows.
+“He saw great possibilities in every direction, and he had an unquestioned faith in his personal ability to achieve whatever he set out to do,” explained Bonner in a 2007 book about the famed showman.
 “He was always willing to back up his words with his money.”

-The Burlington and Quincy line opened in Cody, population about 300, on November 11, 1901.
+The Burlington and Quincy line opened in Cody, population about 300, in November 1901.
 The train depot was on the north side of the Shoshone River, across from the town.

 Meanwhile, an oil discovery ten months earlier in a small Texas town had launched America’s greatest drilling frenzy, one that would create the modern petroleum industry.

-Perhaps inspired by the oil gusher on Spindletop Hill near Beaumont, which would lead to hundreds of new Texas oil companies, Buffalo Bill and associate George Beck began searching for oil near Cody.
+Perhaps inspired by the oil gusher at Spindletop near Beaumont, which would lead to hundreds of new Texas oil companies, Buffalo Bill and associate George Beck began searching for oil near Cody.

 The fledgling oilmen began by using the same “placer claim” Wyoming applied to gold and silver.
 State law required that at least $100 had to be spent annually on development of each 160-acre claim.

-This Wyoming oilfield, discovered in 1912, has produced more than 482 million barrels of oil and 300 million cubic feet of natural gas, reports the Wyoming Oil and Gas Conservation Commission.
+Wyoming’s Oregon Basin field, discovered in 1912, would produce almost 500 million barrels of oil and 300 million cubic feet of natural gas coming decades, according to the Wyoming Oil and Gas Conservation Commission.

 A plan to form the Buffalo Bill Oil & Gas Company seems to have come to naught.
 Success in the Wyoming petroleum business once again eluded William F. Cody, who died on January 10, 1917, in Denver.